 Let’s understand the major environment variables:

-8. WHITELISTED_ORIGINS: URLs of Hoppscotch backend, admin dashboard, and the frontend app
+4. WHITELISTED_ORIGINS: URLs of Hoppscotch backend, admin dashboard, frontend app and the bundle server that are allowed to interact with the desktop app.

-14. VITE_BASE_URL: This is the URL where your deployment will be accessible from
+5. VITE_BASE_URL: This is the URL where your deployment will be accessible from.

-15. VITE_SHORTCODE_BASE_URL: A URL to generate shortcodes for sharing, can be the same as VITE_BASE_URL
+6. VITE_SHORTCODE_BASE_URL: A URL to generate shortcodes for sharing, can be the same as VITE_BASE_URL.

-16. VITE_BACKEND_GQL_URL: The URL for GraphQL within the instance
+7. VITE_BACKEND_GQL_URL: The URL for GraphQL within the instance.

-17. VITE_BACKEND_WS_URL: The URL for WebSockets within the instance
+8. VITE_BACKEND_WS_URL: The URL for WebSockets within the instance.

-18. VITE_BACKEND_API_URL: The URL for REST APIs within the instance
+9. VITE_BACKEND_API_URL: The URL for REST APIs within the instance.

-19. VITE_APP_TOS_LINK and VITE_APP_PRIVACY_POLICY_LINK are optional and are used to configure the links to the Terms & Conditions and Privacy Policy
+10. VITE_APP_TOS_LINK and VITE_APP_PRIVACY_POLICY_LINK are optional and are used to configure the links to the Terms & Conditions and Privacy Policy.

 Third-party auth configs have to be obtained from the respective providers.
 You can choose and configure the auth providers by following the configuring OAuth guide.